Approaching Prospective Employers Via Email

 Naming Your Resume File

 All the little details can add up to proving you are a candidate worth considering.
-Details like how you name your resume file, for example, firstname-lastname-resume.pdf, help ensure your resume is easily identified.
+Details like how you name your resume file, for example, firstname-lastname-resume.pdf, help ensure your resume is easily identified and found amongst the rest.

 Sending Signals

 Prospective employers will not have the signals we all rely on in person.
-There will be no eye contact, firm handshake, or body language to determine your sincerity and professionalism.
+There will be no eye contact, personal grooming choices, firm handshake, or body language to determine your sincerity and professionalism.

 They hang on to your approach, tone, and how you use technology.
-Employers will only have how you communicate with them to decide if you want to follow up with or possibly hire.
+Employers will only have how you communicate with them to decide whether to follow up or possibly hire you.

 Your approach, style, and ability to cater to their submission requirements will be critical.